Suman437596/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-This dashboard provides a comprehensive overview of our chocolate sales performance, comparing 2023 and 2024 data.
-Its purpose is to identify top-selling varieties, analyze sales trends, and measure year-over-year growth to inform strategic decision-making for sales and marketing teams.
+Chocolates Sales Analysis (Interactive dashboard creation using Power BI)
+## Project objective
+An analysis of chocolate sales data from 2023 and 2024 reveals key trends and highlights the top-performing product varieties.
+This comparative sales report for 2023 and 2024 pinpoints the chocolate varieties with the highest sales volume and growth